alidevjimmy/consensus-bot/README.md

-# simorgh-bot
+# consensus-bot
-simorgh blockchain community telegram bot for voting to delete messages
+telegram bot for voting to delete messages